VulcanJS/Vulcan/packages/vulcan-subscribe/README.md

 # vulcan:subscribe

-This optional package for Nova lets your users subscribe to the different domains (collections) of your application.
+This optional package for Vulcan lets your users subscribe to the different domains (collections) of your application.

 ### Dependencies & usage
 Explicit dependency on `vulcan:users` to enable permissions.